-As a test bed for our developments we chose a setup as it can be seen in Fig. 1.
+As a test bed for our developments we chose a setup as can be seen in Fig. 1.
 The scenario is an indoor area at our institute in front of the elevators.
 In this environment we want MOBSY to act as a mobile receptionist for visitors, i.e. it has to perform the following steps (cf. Fig. 2):

 - MOBSY waits at its home position for one of the three doors of the elevators to open.
-It moves its head to see the doors in the sequence left, middle, right, middle, left, ... - If a person arrives, MOBSY approaches it on the paths that are shown as lines in Fig. 1; during the approach it already addresses the person, introducing itself as a mobile receptionist, and asks the person not to leave. - After arrival in front of the person, it starts a natural language information dialogue.
-Simultaneously, the binocular camera system starts to track the person's head to initiate a first contact. - When the dialogue is finished, MOBSY turns around and returns to its home position where it has to reposition itself, as the odometric information is not very accurate.
+It moves its head to see the doors in the sequence left, middle, right, middle, left, ... - If a person arrives, MOBSY approaches him/her on the paths that are shown as lines in Fig. 1; during the approach it already addresses the person, introducing itself as a mobile receptionist, and asks the person not to leave. - After arrival in front of the person, it starts a natural language information dialogue.
+Simultaneously, the binocular camera system starts to track the person's head to initiate a first contact. - When the dialogue is finished, MOBSY turns around and returns to its home position where it has to reposition itself, as the odometric information is not very accurate. - Then the waiting process for a new person to arrive resumes.